ztwalters/Docs/aspnet/fundamentals/app-state.rst

 .. literalinclude:: app-state/sample/src/AppState/Startup.cs
 	:linenos:
 	:language: c#
-	:lines: 39-51
+	:lines: 45-58
 	:dedent: 12
 	:emphasize-lines: 2,13

-Note that this middleware is configured before the call to ``app.UseSession()`` is made.
+Note that this middleware is configured **before** the call to ``app.UseSession()`` is made (on line 13).
 Thus, the ``Session`` feature is not available to this middleware, and requests made to it do not reset the session ``IdleTimeout``.
 You can confirm this behavior in the sample application by refreshing the untracked path several times within 10 seconds, and then return to the application root.
 You will find that your session has expired, despite no more than 10 seconds having passed between your requests to the application.